MercuryWorkshop/Pollen/readme.md

 # Pollen
-Pollen is an exploit that allows you to load custom User Policies.
+Pollen is an overlook in CroS that allows you to load custom User Policies.
+(Pollen)[/Pollen.svg]

 ## How To Use
 - Note: Devmode **NEEDS** to be enabled.
 Use some sort of exploit like sh1mmer to enable devmode